kabiromohd/Staff_Attrition_Prediction/README.md

 ![Render Deployment](https://github.com/kabiromohd/Staff_Attrition_Prediction/assets/121871052/5347603c-8b89-47e6-a70d-c61edb297520)

 ### Deployment Link

 [My Capstone 1 Deployment Link from Render](https://ml-zoomcamp-capstone1.onrender.com)

-### To interact with the docker image deployed to Render cloud Servicesr
+### To interact with the docker image deployed to Render cloud Services

 - copy the render deployment link and place in the *predict_test_render.py* script as "host".
 - *predict_test_render.py* has already prepared data point to be used to test the model deployed to cloud.
 - for this project, the deployment link has already been provided in the .py script.
 It can be executed as illustrated below: